anxuanhan/anxuanhan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Anxuan Han.
-I'm going to study Quantative Genetics and machine learning models in Animal Omics Sciences lab in Department of Animal Sciences at the [University of Florida](https://www.ufl.edu/). dddddd
+I'm going to study Quantative Genetics and machine learning models in Animal Omics Sciences lab in Department of Animal Sciences at the [University of Florida](https://www.ufl.edu/).

  Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.